dragonflydb/documentation/docs/command-reference/strings/setex.md

 ### Can I use milliseconds as the expiration time?

 No, `SETEX` only accepts expiration time in seconds.
-For millisecond precision, use the `PSETEX` command.
+For millisecond precision, use the [`PSETEX`](psetex.md) command.

 ### Will the value set with `SETEX` persist if the server restarts?

-If persistence is configured correctly (using RDB or AOF), the value and its expiration time will be saved on disk.
+If persistence is configured correctly, the value and its expiration time will be saved on disk on a best-effort basis as Dragonfly is mainly an in-memory data store.
+You can read more on [Dragonfly persistence](../../managing-dragonfly/backups.md).
-However, the expiration timer resumes counting from the time of server restarts, not from the time of setting the key.
+The expiration timer resumes counting from the time of server restarts, not from the time of setting the key.